clarkdatalabs/web_network_visualization/README.md

 With so many beers, it can be hard to read each label.
 Everytime we hover over a node on the network, we&#39;ll want to highlight it in green and enlarge the font to make the beer name more visible.

+- Step 1: Mouseover to highlight the node itself
+  - Step 1.1: Highlight the circle
+  - Step 1.2: Highlight the text

 -  Step 1: mouseover to highlight the node itself
   -  Step 1.1: highlight the circle
 ```javascript